 The welcome from the locals was first rate and the service was exemplary in just about everywhere we visited.
 You really got the impression that this is a country on the up after the break from the Soviet Union; from trendy craft beer bars to vegetarian friendly restaurants, this is a place that seems keen to welcome new trends, ideas and tourists.

 We strolled past City Hall (which now houses a tourist information), through the square, past the small market (selling all of the usual tourist tat at a pleasantly decreased price from the shops) and down the main street of the old town to a modern looking café called La Crepe.
-Not a very Lithuanian name but I still opted for a traditional potato pancake with bacon whichimg_5474 was deep fried to within any inch of its life, whilst Rhian decided to request a pizza with no cheese and a portion of potato wedges.
+Not a very Lithuanian name but I still opted for a traditional potato pancake with bacon which was deep fried to within any inch of its life, whilst Rhian decided to request a pizza with no cheese and a portion of potato wedges.
 When Rhian’s pizza turned up with several dollops of mozzarella adorning its surface she sent it back, apologising but emphasising that she had requested “no cheese”.
 Seemingly understanding, the helpful waitress went back to the kitchen only to return 10 minutes later with a pizza covered in more cheese than the first one.
 At this point Rhian decided to cut her losses and stick with the wedges.
 On the plus side the beer was cheap and that, coupled with the friendly service and warm welcome, meant we decided to give the place another go the next day.
 This time Rhian opted for a salad which was beautifully presented and extremely fresh.
 I opted for the traditional Lithuanian dumplings which were not at all to my taste with pale meat and swimming in grease.
 One to avoid for all you meat eaters out there!

-Our plan on day 1 was to chill out and avoid the whole sightimg_5473seeing business which we would save for day 2.
+Our plan on day 1 was to chill out and avoid the whole sightseeing business which we would save for day 2.
 Unfortunately the centre of Vilnius is pretty small and you can see the majority of the top tourist attractions from one spot in the main square.
 So with that idea down the drain we decided to walk up to Gedimas Castle.
 It was well worth the climb for the panoramic views from the top of the tower.
 Inside was a small museum detailing some of Vilnius’ history, including the city’s inclusion in the human chain which was formed between Gedimas Tower to Toompea in Tallinn as a symbol of the Baltic states’ fight for independence from the Soviet Union.

 Afterwards we decided to take a walk through the wannabe independent region of Uzupis.
 Reading about this area I pictured a bohemian paradise of arty shops and trendy cafes.
 However, it seemed to be mainly a rundown looking part of town which we decided was not worth venturing too far into.
 We did find the constitution of Uzupis however (written on a wall on Paupio street), which contains such “laws” as “everyone has the right to live by the river”, “a dog has the right to be a dog” and “a cat does not have to love its owner, but it must assist in times of peril”.
 Worth a visit for this novelty factor alone.